Kissabi/QuickEntity/README.md

 # Fast NER: Entity Recognition Training Module

-> Simple is better than complexy
+> Simple is better than complex

 Fast ner is a python module designed to help you train your own named entity recognition (NER) model quickly and easily.
 With fast NER, you can customize model your NER model by providing your own list of named entities.